xrootms/Automating-EC2-Start-Stop-with-Lambda-/README.md

-# AWS Lambda EC2 Scheduler
+# Automating EC2 Start/Stop with AWS Lambda & EventBridge

-Automate starting and stopping Amazon EC2 instances using AWS Lambda and Amazon EventBridge.
-This project helps optimize cloud costs by shutting down instances during non-working hours and restarting them when needed.
+## This project helps optimize cloud costs by shutting down instances during non-working hours and restarting them when needed.
+I built an automation to optimize EC2 usage by stopping and starting instances on a schedule.
+The system ensures that EC2 instances are stopped automatically during idle periods (like nights or weekends) and started again during active hours.

+## Key Steps:
+       1. 'Provisioned an EC2 Instance' – Created an EC2 instance to demonstrate the automation.
+       2. 'Configured IAM Role & Policies' – Assigned an IAM role with least-privilege permissions to allow Lambda to start/stop EC2 securely.
+       3. 'Configured Lambda Function' – Wrote a Python-based Lambda function to handle EC2 start/stop logic.
+       4. 'Integrated with EventBridge Scheduler' – Set up cron-based EventBridge rules to trigger Lambda at specific times (e.g., stop at 10 PM, start at 8 AM).
+       5. 'Verify the Lambda Function & EventBridge Rule' – Tested the workflow to confirm EC2 stops/starts as expected and verified EventBridge rule execution.

+## Use Cases & Cost Optimization:
+•	Reduce EC2 running hours by up to 70–80% during inactive times.
+•	Development or testing environments that don’t need 24/7 uptime.
+•	Improved operational efficiency with hands-free instance management.

 ---

 ## 🧠 Project Overview

-This automation solution is built using:
-- **AWS Lambda** – Executes the start/stop logic.
-- **Amazon EventBridge** – Triggers the Lambda function based on a schedule.
-- **AWS IAM Role** – Grants Lambda permissions to manage EC2 and write logs to CloudWatch.

-The system ensures that EC2 instances are stopped automatically during idle periods (like nights or weekends) and started again during active hours.

 ---